 Authorized Participants pay a fixed transaction fee of up to \$500 in connection with each order to create or redeem a Creation Unit in order to compensate BBH&Co., as the Administrator, the Custodian and the Transfer Agent of each Fund and its Shares, for services in processing the creation and redemption of Creation Units and to offset the costs of increasing or decreasing derivative positions.
-Authorized Participants also may pay a variable transaction fee to the Fund of up to 0.10% of the value of the Creation Unit that is purchased or redeemed unless the transaction fee is waived or otherwise adjusted by the Sponsor.
-The Sponsor provides such Authorized Participant with prompt notice in advance of any such waiver or adjustment of the transaction fee.
+Authorized Participants also may pay a variable transaction fee to the Funds of up to 0.10% (and a variable transaction fee to the VIX Fund of 0.05%) of the value of the Creation Unit that is purchased or redeemed unless the transaction fee is waived or otherwise adjusted by the Sponsor.
+The Sponsor provides such Authorized Participants with prompt notice in advance of any such waiver or adjustment of the transaction fee.
 Authorized Participants may sell the Shares included in the Creation Units they purchase from the Funds to other investors.
 Further detail on the fees is set forth in the Authorized Participant Handbook.